charming-c/CSAPP-lab/README.md

 ## CSAPP-lab

-some codes and notes about CSAPP in 15-213 course
+some codes and notes about CSAPP in CMU 15-213 course

 ### 1. data lab ---> finish